TechnologyClassroom/SetupNotes/os/GNULinux/GNULinux.md

 Problem: This message appears when you login to a server: `-bash: warning: setlocale: LC_ALL: cannot change locale (en_US.UTF-8)`

 Solution: Run this command `locale-gen en_US.UTF-8` as root.

+Problem: Console reports an issue with /dev/dm-3.
+How do you know what /dev/dm-3 is?

+Solution: /dev/dm* are device mapper entries associated with lvm partitions.

+The command to reveal what /dev/dm-3 is mapped to would be this command:

+    sudo dmsetup info /dev/dm-3

+To list them all, use this command:

+    dmsetup ls